amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 - **Avoid API key rotations**: OAuth 2.0 uses short-lived access tokens.
 These tokens are automatically rotated in minutes.
 - **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.

-## Guidelines for building an OAuth 2.0 ontegration
+## Guidelines for building an OAuth 2.0 integration
 - Ensure you store the `refresh_token` and the `access_token` securely.
 - Use HTTP Authentication.